 Hang your dress

 If you have space, hang your dress somewhere nice before you are ready to put it on.
 That way, your photographer can get shots of the bridal preparations with the dress in the background.
 This really helps to tell the story and gives context to the photos.
 Plus, it’s nicer than just a shot of the dress on its own.
+You can also pop the dress on a beautiful personalised hanger!

 The little details